Skip to content

 2. Writing, Development

-For general writing, web development, and screenplays/scriptwriting.
-Used VIM since 2014; it’s light, timeless, and endlessly powerful.
+I use VIM for general writing and web development.
+Used since 2014; it’s light, timeless, and endlessly powerful.
 Currently using the drop-in replacement Neovim variation.
-(Previously: ST2, Espresso, DW since 2004, Frontpage since 2000).
+I also use VSCode whenever there's a particular function I need that's faster to perform in a GUI vs a TUI.
+(Previously: ST2, Espresso, DW since 2004, Frontpage since 2000, Notepad and MS Write since 1997).
 Bonus: I have MacVim installed too for when I need to pop into an editor straight from Finder.

 Godot